English

 Promotion of Tennis as a Competitive Sport

-JTA focuses on enhancing the skills of Japanese tennis players in earnest hope of winning medals at the Olympic Games.
-Members of Japan’s national tennis team are working to bolster their competitiveness through intensive training at the Ajinomoto National Training Center in Tokyo, where indoor tennis courts are provided exclusively for them.
-The national team receives financial support from the Japan Sports Council (JSC) and JOC, as well as private corporations and a large number of tennis players who make systemized “one-coin” donations when they participate in tournaments.
-As both men’s and women’s tennis has been included in the targeted sports of the junior athlete training project for the 2020 Tokyo Olympics, JTA has decided to foster talented junior players in collaboration with JSC and the Japan Institute of Sports Science (JISS).
-Additionally, JTA has on its own initiative launched a special junior player training program to accelerate junior players’ growth toward potential national team member qualification.
+JTA focuses on enhancing the skills of Japanese tennis players with the goal of securing medals at the Olympic Games.
+Members of Japan’s national tennis team undergo rigorous training at the Ajinomoto National Training Center in Tokyo equipped with indoor tennis courts exclusively for them.
+The national team receives financial backing from the Japan Sports Council (JSC) and JOC, as well as private corporations and a large number of tennis players who make systemized “one-coin” donations when they participate in tournaments.
+As both men’s and women’s tennis were included in the junior athlete training project for the 2020 Tokyo Olympics,the JTA has prioritized the development of talented junior players in collaboration with JSC and the Japan Institute of Sports Science (JISS).
+Additionally, the JTA has independently launched a specialized junior training program aimed at accelerating the development of young players who aspire to join the national team.

 Promotion of Tennis as a Spectator Sport